-- Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect and staff took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - Staff felt involved and supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The dental clinic had information governance arrangements. - There was effective leadership; however, improvements could be made to the auditing protocols to drive continued improvement.
+- The clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect and staff took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - Staff felt involved and supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The dental clinic had information governance arrangements. - There was effective leadership; however, improvements could be made to the auditing protocols to drive continued improvement. - The practice had staff recruitment procedures which reflected current legislation; however, improvements could be made to ensure the provider has oversight of staff training in relation to conscious sedation to ensure training is up to date and carried out as required.